Crate rten

 • f32, i32, i8, u8

-• i64 and bool tensors are supported by converting them to i32 as part of the model conversion process.
+• i64 and bool tensors are supported by converting them to i32 tensors, on the assumption that the values in i64 tensors will be in the i32 range.
 When preparing model inputs that expect these data types in ONNX, you will need to convert them to i32.

 Some operators support a more limited set of data types than described in the ONNX specification.
 Please file an issue if you need an operator to support additional data types.